Bethlehem and Beit Sahour, Israel / Palestine

 As fate would have it, I missed the ground zero of the Christmas story: the cave traditionally believed to be where Jesus was born.
 Tourists and pilgrims crowded in front of the iconostasis, a screen wall in the Orthodox tradition, which marked the steps down to the Grotto of the Nativity.
 A lack of crowd control unnecessarily caused hours of waiting time to get into the cave.
 I had expected the turn-taking to be timed to accommodate all visitors.
 However, a group of Catholic pilgrims was hearing Mass, hogging the grotto.

 My consolation was the fact that mere conjecture designated the spot as Jesus’ birthplace.
 At the end of the day, where exactly He entered the world as God incarnate was no more important than that He did.
 But why Bethlehem?
+How was it chosen to be the cradle of Christianity?
 The answer was as mundane as a census and as divine as prophecy.

 I had always mentally grappled with Jesus’ genealogy being traced through His earthly stepfather.
 I knew Jewish culture to be patriarchal and that out of the Davidic line the prophecy of the coming of the Messiah was fulfilled.
 Still, Joseph seemed incidental in the story; he never even got a word in.
 Did he even speak?
 The Gospels never gave him a name drop after Jesus’ childhood.
-In contrast, Mary had a more direct participation in His birth and presence in His life, death, and resurrection.
+Mary could have also descended from the Davidic line and she had a more direct participation in His birth and presence in His life, death, and resurrection.

 But Bethlehem, also the birthplace of King David, underscored the significant role of Joseph in the fulfillment of the prophesied yet humble birth of the Messiah.